Image Alt

 2 javas Javas eating.
 (From the southern hemisphere so they have their chicks in winter) They are a flocking type bird and sometimes we see 30 or more all waiting their turn.
 Think they have a spy because there can be no birds, I fill the bird feeder and omg-snarfle gobble.

 It is really just us.
-We the sole packers and the pruners and roasters of our Smithfarms 100% Kona Coffee.
+We are the sole packers and the pruners and roasters of our Smithfarms 100% Kona Coffee.
 We are farmers who are confident that we offer you the finest 100% Kona coffee.

 aloha, Cea